NANDINI-star/Java-Concepts-for-Dummies/README.md

 # Java-Concepts-for-Dummies
 This is me trying to learn the basics of core Java.
 Once and for all !

 I was introduced to java roughly 10 years ago in 2014( junior high school).
+And now I wanna know the basics of Java Backend Development using Jetty.
+Let's document that process to actually put the requirements out there.

 So it's now or never eh?!. 🧟‍♀️